United States Constitutional Convention Summary

 By 1787, only four years after the official end of the Revolution, many Americans were convinced that the new nation could not survive under the weak central government established by the Articles of Confederation.
 Following two previous attempts to address growing concerns about the state of the nation (Mt.Vernon, 1785 and Annapolis, 1786), delegates from 12 of the 13 states assembled in Philadelphia during the summer of 1787 to “revise the Articles of Confederation,” as authorized by Congress.
 The delegates soon developed other ideas, however, and instead, undertook the task of drafting an entirely new document.
-Throughout a summer of heated debate and enlightened compromise the delegates crafted a new Constitution that did far more than strengthen federal authority.
+Throughout a summer of heated debate and enlightened compromise between Federalists and Anti-Federalists, the delegates drafted a new Constitution that did far more than strengthen federal authority.
 Their work redefined relationships between the individual states, and between the states and the central government.
 More importantly, though, it redefined relationships between the federal government and U.S. citizens.
 As the balance shifted from a loose confederation of 13 states who wielded their individual powers, a new government emerged, created by “We, the people of the United States.”
-Though the Constitution lacked a Bill of Rights, and was woefully negligent regrading of large portions of the populace (notably women and people of African descent), when judged by the standards of their times, the work of the delegates was truly revolutionary, creating a government “of the people, by the people and for the people.”
+Though the Constitution lacked a Bill of Rights and was woefully negligent regarding large portions of the populace (notably women and people of African descent), when judged by the standards of their times, the work of the delegates was truly revolutionary, creating a government “of the people, by the people and for the people.”

 On September 17, the delegates that were in attendance voted to accept the Constitution and send it to the state legislatures.
 In order for the new Constitution to be accepted, it had to be ratified — or approved — by nine of the 13 states.
 The Convention gave the states six months to review and debate the proposed Constitution.